-There is a new Stop Cessation Advanced Service for people referred to pharmacies by a hospital, which has been commissioned from January 2022 (delayed).
-The service is aimed at 'stop smoking support' for those beginning a programme of smoking cessation in secondary care and referred for completion in community pharmacy.
-The Department of Health and Social Care (DHSC) and NHSE&I proposed the commissioning of this service as an Advanced Service.
+There is a new smoking cessation Advanced Service for people referred to pharmacies by a hospital, which has been commissioned from January 2022 (delayed).
+The service is aimed at stop smoking support for those beginning a programme of smoking cessation in secondary care and referred for completion in community pharmacy.
+The DHSC and NHSE&I proposed the commissioning of this service as an Advanced Service.

-Consideration should be given to incentives for further uptake of the Smoking Cessation Advanced Service and local stop smoking service.
+Consideration should be given to incentives for further uptake of the smoking cessation Advanced Service and local stop smoking service.
 Smoking is a major cause of cardiovascular disease and provision of these services, combined with the existing hypertension case-finding service, will further support in improving patient health outcomes.
 Where applicable, all pharmacies and pharmacists should be encouraged to become eligible to deliver Advanced Services in all pharmacies across Bedford Borough.
 This will mean that more eligible patients are able to access and benefit from these services.
 In addition, incentives should be considered for all services for existing contractors within Bedford North and South where deprivation is higher.